Application Guidelines - Community Sport for All Initiative

 Glossary

-- Two-Spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, and additional sexual orientations and gender identities.
+- Two-Spirit, lesbian, gay, bisexual, transgender, queer, intersex, and additional sexual and people who identify as part of sexual and gender diverse communities.

-- Organization applying for funding under the Community Sport for All Initiative component of the Sport Support Program.
-Responsible for the administration and management of program funding disbursement to Community Organizations, and preparation of financial and reporting documentation required to be compliant with the Community Sport for All Initiative funding agreement.
+- Organization applying for funding under the Community Sport for All Initiative Component of the Sport Support Program.
+Responsible for the administration and management of program funding disbursement to community organizations, and preparation of financial and reporting documentation required to be compliant with the Community Sport for All Initiative Component funding agreement.

 - Audited financial report